“Intimate, stylish and supremely comfortable guesthouse an easy stroll away from the restaurants and shops of historic Franschhoek”

 Bathrooms throughout have beautiful fittings, piles of snow-white towels, Charlotte Rhys toiletries, hairdryers and chunky bathrobes.
 The rooms have WiFi, flat screen TVs, CD and DVD players (there's a collection of music and films to choose from) and phones pre-programmed with restaurant numbers.

-If you're staying in a cottage or a Twyfeling Suite, you'll need to wind your way through Akademie's beautiful gardens to get to breakfast which is served in the conservatory.
-Katherine is nearly always around, as well as a smiling assistant, and this is your chance to quiz her about your day's activities.
-Breakfast is a cold buffet followed by any variant you like of cooked breakfast, including the option of traditional boerewors sausages.
+Breakfast is served in the conservatory, and includes a cold buffet followed by any variant you like of cooked breakfast, including the option of traditional boerewors sausages.
 The fresh fruit salad was so exquisitely presented that we felt almost loathe to disturb something so picture-perfect.
 Freshly squeezed orange juice, homemade muesli with local honey, and the best freshly-ground coffee really got our Franschhoek day off to a flyer.

 When it comes to eating out you could wish for no better situation; the town has been known as the gastronomic capital of South Africa for a number of years.
 This was, in no small measure, thanks to Arthur’s own pioneering spirit: he opened the internationally acclaimed Quartier Français which became a point of reference for other aspiring restauranteers.
 Arthur's current top 10 includes Reuben's (top contemporary cuisine which we liked so much that we returned 2 nights in a row), Grande Provence (a particularly beautiful setting with one of the country's top young chefs) and Bread and Wine (a great place to have lunch, attached to the Moreson wine farm).